gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 FROM continuumio/miniconda3:4.11.0
 ```

+Note:
+- Most of the images are based on some version of Linux base image either Debian, Alpine or Ubuntu.
-Note: Although _creating a Base image_ is never required for standard development, we still can create if we so need
+- Although _creating a Base image_ is never required for standard development, we can create one if we need to
     - Using `FROM scratch` directive which directs the docker engine to build fresh image and not pull from Dockerhub
     - Using `docker import` on the tarball of required File System libraries and binaries

 **Copy files from Host to container**